ds5010/spring-2022/09-Web.md

 ## Vaccines v2 TODO

-* Create a .gitignore file to deal with data source and misc files (e.g., .DS_Store)
+* Create a .gitignore file to deal with data source and misc files (e.g., .DS_Store) -- k
+  * Distinguish data download/provenance from analysis/cleaning
-* Clean up "make test" Makefile
+* Clean up "make test" Makefile and unused code -- y & j
-* Integrate the new visualization
+* Integrate the new visualization software -- b
-  * It's working in Bridget's branch -- doesn't require changes to other data sources
+  * It's working in the dev branch -- doesn't require changes to other data sources
-  * Check to see if the code could be more concise
+* Check to see if the code could be more concise - p
-* gh-pages site -- add the new visuals
+* gh-pages site -- add the new visuals - m & s
-* Update the gh-pages story
+* Update the gh-pages story - m & s
-* Lessons learned (for next time)
+* Lessons learned (TODOs for next time)
   * More effort on the roadmap
   * Don't be afraid to open issues